isomerpages/govtech-stp/_singaporean-familial-ties-lane/01a-requirements-and-process.md

   <tr>
     <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-bottom:1px solid #D8D8D8; background-color:#EDEDED"><b>Submit Application</b></td>
    <td style="font-size:16px; border-right:1px solid #D8D8D8;">
-    <i><span style= "color:red;"> [Notice] Foreigners with recent travel history (including transit) to Bangladesh, Nepal, Pakistan or Sri Lanka within the last 21 days will not be granted entry approvals to enter Singapore until further notice.
-Entry approvals granted to enter Singapore from 2 May 2021 have all been withdrawn.
-A full refund of the charges paid for the stay at the dedicated SHN facilities and COVID-19 tests will be made.
-If you have already paid for the on-arrival COVID-19 test at the airport, please click <a href="https://safetravel.changiairport.com/concierge/data/STC_FAQ_EN.pdf">here</a> for refund details.</span></i><br/><br/>
+    <i><span style= "color:red;"> [Notice] Non-residents with recent travel history (including transit) to Bangladesh, Nepal, Pakistan or Sri Lanka within the last 21 days will not be granted entry approvals to enter Singapore until further notice.
+All entry approvals granted to enter Singapore from 2 May 2021 had been withdrawn.
+Payment made for the stay at the dedicated SHN facilities and COVID-19 exit swab test will be fully refunded.
+If payment had been made for the on-arrival COVID-19 test at the airport, please click <a href="https://safetravel.changiairport.com/concierge/data/STC_FAQ_EN.pdf">here</a> for refund details.</span></i><br/><br/>
     <u>Application via SafeTravel Portal</u>
      <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;">Applicants (either the traveller themselves or an SC/PR sponsor) can apply for entry online via the SafeTravel portal <a href="https://eservices.ica.gov.sg/STO/">here</a> using Singpass.
 Applications for travel are open between 4 and 64 calendar days before the intended date of entry into Singapore.
 Any applications submitted less than 4 days from the intended date of entry will not be accepted.
 </p>